Business, Energy and Industrial Strategy

 My hon.
 Friend will know that we continue to support the transformation of the sector towards zero-emission vehicles.
 Last autumn, we announced up to £1 billion of new funding for the next generation of innovative, low-carbon automotive technologies.
 A competition, as we speak, is under way.

 As we recover from the economic effects of the coronavirus, it is vital that we build back greener.
 Can my hon.
-Friend reassure me that he is backing the innovators who are working on decarbonising our automobile industry—companies such as Gridserve Sustainable Energy—and who can get their cutting edge ideas on to the market, supporting green jobs along the way?
+Friend reassure me that he is backing the innovators who are working on decarbonising our automobile industry—companies such as Gridserve Sustainable Energy—and who can get their cutting- edge ideas on to the market, supporting green jobs along the way?

 Green recovery is an absolute priority for my Department.
 We have brought forward funding to restart innovation, support business and deliver our decarbonisation ambitions.
-This includes £10 million through the Advanced Propulsion Centre and £12 million from the Office for Low Emission Vehicles.
+This includes £10 million through the Advanced Propulsion Centre and £12 million through the Office for Low Emission Vehicles.

 I thank my hon.
 Friend for his earlier answer.
 Vehicle regulations regarding electric vehicles, I am told, now come under the auspices of the electricity at work regulations.
-Not many garages realise that and as electric cars have the equivalent to domestic three-phase electricity amounts of stored energy that can kill very easily, what is he doing to ensure that we do not lead the world in deaths in this sector?
+Not many garages realise that.
+Given that electric cars have the equivalent to domestic three-phase electricity amounts of stored energy that can kill very easily, what is he doing to ensure that we do not lead the world in deaths in this sector?

 There are 182,000 vehicle technicians in the UK, of which 21,000 are EV qualified.
 Last year, we endorsed the Institute of the Motor Industry’s TechSafe professional standards, which will help to ensure that staff are properly trained and qualified to work on electric vehicles.